Frequently Asked Questions

 Having completed a race the swimmers must report back to their Team Manager/Coach.

-Swimmers should not leave poolside until they have finished swimming their entered events during each session and then, they must check with the Team Manager/Coach before leaving.
+Swimmers should not leave the poolside until they have finished swimming their entered events during each session and then, they must check with the Team Manager/Coach before leaving.

 When you arrive at a swim competition you will usually be asked for payment to enter and watch the races.